How much traffic do I need to start selling direct advertisements?

 My site is still rather new and it has a specific niche in targeting only college/university students.
 Currently I'm running Google AdSense as well as a few affiliate networks and am also using the Right Media Exchange to place and rotate relevant ads.
 It's working OK, but the payouts are rather low.
 I have the time to sell directly (over the phone), but I'm wondering whether my traffic is too low to appeal to local advertisers.
 I get 350 unique visits per day and 10 page views per visit (targeted audience).
 Are my numbers too low to sell direct, and should I just concentrate more on growing traffic?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.New sites sell ads all the time, so I'd recommend putting together a bunch of options and special introductory rates.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »New sites sell ads all the time, so I'd recommend putting together a bunch of options and special introductory rates.
 Then get the word out about your site so you can improve your site traffic quickly.
 Use as many well-visited portals as possible--especially via university sites, popular blogs, YouTube, Twitter and Facebook.

 The idea is to generate buzz, so in addition to busy online portals, don't neglect some traditional sales processes: networking, cold calling and PR (along with select face-to-face time with major movers at online marketing conferences).
 It wouldn’t hurt to work with a professional online marketing strategist, do ongoing site improvements (great content, relevant metadata) and work with online inbound marketing specialists (check out www.TenGoldenRules.com).